netreplica/templates/README.md

 > It is possible that some interface naming conventions cannot be created using current set of variables.
 Consider creating a [Feature Request](https://github.com/netreplica/nrx/issues/new) for `nrx` to support such a kind.

-## Create a template under `interface_maps`

-> Most likely, the kind you're adding the template for doesn't support interface mapping.
-Proceed with this step only if you know that it does.

-Some network operating systems, [Arista cEOS](https://containerlab.dev/manual/kinds/ceos/#user-defined-interface-mapping) being a prime example, have a mechanism to map emulated interface names created by the engines like Containerlab to interface names used by the NOS.
-To support such mechanism, `nrx` can render a template from the `interface_maps` directory, if it finds a file for the node kind in that directory.
-See [`ceos.j2`](clab/interface_maps/ceos.j2) as an example.
-When rendering, `nrx` will pass a dictionary variable `map` with:
-* `key` – original interface name exported from NetBox
-* `value` – a dictionary with
-   * `name` – name of the emulated interface name as rendered via `interface_names` template
-   * `index` - position of the interface in the list of exported interfaces for this node, sorted by name

 ## Check NetBox `platform.slug` values

 Now that you created the template files, check relevant Device records in NetBox – specifically, what Platform is used in their configuration.
 If no Platform is configured currently, create a new Platform record that would describe NOS used on these devices.
 In our example, we should create a Platform record for SONiC NOS.
 Importing the CSV below into Platforms would do it: